-When you first start Virry VR, which can be played with or with out the PlayStation VR, you are given some options such as settings, Woodland, Savannah, River, Live and Virry Club.
+When you first start Virry VR: Feel the Wild, which can be played with or without the PlayStation VR, you are given some options such as settings, Woodland, Savannah, River, Live and Virry Club.
 I started with the River and I have never felt so relaxed with these live cameras.
 You are narrated with facts about the river and are never once rushed, which I appreciate and even told to take my time and to continue when I felt like it.
-I spent about a good 5 – 10 minutes just watching the water fall or run along all while enjoying the atmosphere.
+I spent about a good 5 – 10 minutes just watching the waterfall or run along all while enjoying the atmosphere.
 This may be my new favorite happy place.

-I then moved onto the Woodland and the Savannah options.
-I was able to get up close with Vervet Monkeys as they ate some watermelon, fed some meat to some Hyenas and Leopard, feeding African Elephants and honestly had fun learning about the animals and the pop up questions to keep me wanting to continue which I find refreshing and educational on a fun level.
+I then moved to the Woodland and the Savannah options.
+I was able to get up close with Vervet Monkeys as they ate some watermelon, fed some meat to some Hyenas and Leopard, feeding African Elephants and honestly had fun to learn about the animals and the popup questions to keep me wanting to continue which I find refreshing and educational on a fun level.
 I will say that having a rhino come up and take a mud bath and just being free did put a smile on my face.

 Also watching the Zebras in their natural habitat while listening to the sounds that they make really shows what VR is capable of.
 But for those that may not like the Circle of Life, there is a scene where there is an animal that was eating and you learn some interesting facts about the Hyena that was new to me and I appreciate the actual facts.
 You also get Virry Club, that once you sign up for, which is free, you get 3 free months of live camera footage and while when I tried only one was working, the live cameras are not in VR, but it’s still interesting and educational to just escape to watch.

-Will Virry VR be the go to app for PlayStation VR?
-For some it might be.
+Will Virry VR: Feel the Wild be the go-to app for PlayStation VR?
 For any animal lover and their natural habitats and if you have any children, they will love the 360 escape.
 I still would recommend this to anyone who would ask for a suggestion of something to add to their collection and would be great to show someone the PlayStation VR that’s not scary.
 But I will say this, there were parts where you are listening to the narration and was told to look behind me and there was an animal right there, so it does have a small jump factor to it.
-But having an animal trying to lick or eat you in VR to see if you are edible has it’s own specialty to it that I can appreciate and welcome any new type of experiences that can add to VR.
+But having an animal trying to lick or eat you in VR to see if you are edible has its own specialty to it that I can appreciate and welcome any new type of experiences that can add to VR.

-Make sure you visit about Virry VR please visit the site, until next time, I am going to go to the river, relax, and feed some animals.
+Make sure you visit about Virry VR: Feel the Wild please visit the site, until next time, I am going to go to the river, relax, and feed some animals.

 In case you missed the trailer.
 Please enjoy!